moekyihtwe/Cafe-sales-analysis/README.md

 2. Imputing Missing Item Values

-- Missing items were imputed based on known pricing for grouped items and their historical purchase percentages:
+- Missing items' values were imputed based on known pricing for grouped items and their historical purchase percentages:

 - Known Pricing: